Performing a Lookup with Unsorted Data in ExcelID: Q77114

-The following formula return the same information that a VLOOKUP returns without requiring the first column of the table to be sorted
+without requiring that the first column of the table be sorted.

 =INDEX(Table_Array,MATCH(Lookup_Value,Lookup_Array,0),Col_Index_Num)